-One of the most famous and sumptuous rooms in the palace is the Queen’s Bedchamber and it’s one of Antoine’s favorites.
+One of the most famous and sumptuous rooms in the palace is the Queen’s Bedchamber and it’s one of Antoine’s favourites.

 The profusion of gilding, the multitude of details and the magnificent floral motifs undoubtedly best represent the splendour of Versailles.

-First room of the Queen’s Apartments, the Peace Room was recently restored to its original splendour.
+The first room of the Queen’s Apartments, the Peace Room was recently restored to its original splendour.
 “The complex marble patterns and the heavily decorated ceiling blow me away every time I go through this room.
-But the real treasure of the Peace Room is the ever changing light.
+But the real treasure of the Peace Room is the ever-changing light.
 You can come several times a day and every time it will feel like visiting a different place”.

 Here is a detail of a bust of the Peace Room

-And trough this door located in Diana’s Room we will leave the world-famous Great Apartments of Versailles (parade rooms) to show you some of the treasures very few people ever see.
+And through this door located in Diana’s Room, we will leave the world-famous Great Apartments of Versailles (parade rooms) to show you some of the treasures very few people ever see.

 “These rooms are in my opinion the essence of the palace.
 It’s the heart of Versailles and you can feel people living there.
 It’s so easy to let your imagination fly to witness those great historical figures walking and living in those private rooms”.

-With its rococo gilding and furniture and its smaller proportions the Dispatch Room perfectly illustrate the will of a more intimate and comfortable life which emerged with Louis XV.
+With its rococo gilding and furniture and its smaller proportions, the Dispatch Room perfectly illustrates the will of a more intimate and comfortable life which emerged with Louis XV.

 No gilding here, or marbles or stuccoes, just a simple spiral staircase as there exists many everywhere in the palace and in so many French buildings of that time.
 The palace is full of secret doors, narrow corridors and hidden staircases.
 It’s pretty hard to imagine how big and intricate the palace actually is but it’s part of its mystery.

-This particular staircase takes us to some very special rooms as it leads us to the favorites’ apartments, and specially to Madame de Pompadour’s private apartments.
+This particular staircase takes us to some very special rooms as it leads us to the favourites’ apartments, and especially to Madame de Pompadour’s private apartments.

-Madame de Pompadour wasn’t the only favorite living in Versailles.
-Louis XV favorite, Madame du Barry had also her sumptuous apartments.
+Madame de Pompadour wasn’t the only favourite living in Versailles.
+Louis XV's favourite, Madame du Barry had also her sumptuous apartments.
 This is a glimpse of the delicacy and splendour of these rooms.

-And we can't resit to show you the incredible view from the windows of Madame du Barry's apartments
+And we can't resist to show you the incredible view from the windows of Madame du Barry's apartments

-Of course, the favorites where not the only ones to have their apartments in Versailles.
+Of course, the favourites were not the only ones to have their apartments in Versailles.
 Kings and Queens had also their own private and intimate apartments.
 This picture was taken during the restoration of the Queen’s Bedchamber with a marble bust and a portrait of Marie-Antoinette.

 During this restoration, some pieces of furniture, including this wonderful marble bust of Marie-Antoinette, were temporarily stored on the ground floor, in the queen’s private apartments.

 Our visit ends with this view of the closed Royal Gate.
 “This picture was taken early in the morning before the sun rises.
-This is one of the most beautiful and quiet times of the day in Versailles and also one my favorite.
-As you can notice, the very first rays of sun gives a very special tone to the gilding”.
+This is one of the most beautiful and quiet times of the day in Versailles and also one of my favourite.
+As you can notice, the very first rays of sun give a very special tone to the gilding”.